aytekaksu/Hotz_Private_AI_Lab/README.md

 cd apps/web
 npm run dev
 ```
 Visit http://localhost:3000 and add your OpenRouter key under Settings.
-Connect Google/Notion when needed.
+Connect Google and add your Notion integration secret when needed.

 Production with Docker
 ```bash